Current programming blocks

 Every Tuesday and Thursday at noon and every early Wednesday and early Friday at 4am, AFOS airs an hour-long block of assorted tracks from Bollywood movies like the Amitabh Bachchan classic Don and the Dhoom films.
 None of the other film music radio stations on the Web are doing something like this, which is pretty damn absurd.
 How can they not recognize the moviemaking capital of the world?

-In a 2006 blog post, I talked about why I created this block:
+In a 2006 blog post that's no longer online, I talked about why I created this block:

 "Chai Noon" came about after I glanced at ImaginAsian Radio's program lineup one day and noticed it consisted mostly of bhangra and Bollywood shows.
 Then it hit me: why aren't any of the film music radio stations on the Web streaming any Bollywood music shows or blocks like ImaginAsian and the desi radio stations do?
 And why didn't I have a Bollywood block on my station's lineup?FEBRUARY 27, 2010 UPDATE: "Chai Noon" also airs Wednesday at noon and early Thursday at 4am.